aletss/WWR-write-while-read/README.md

 # WWR-write-while-read
 Improve your mechanography.
-Read and write your text loaded separated by paragraphs.
+Read and write your text loaded.

 ## How to use
 Execute index.html